By using this site, you agree to our Privacy Policy and our Terms of Use.

 Tax Benefits for Defendants and Plaintiffs

 Income Deferral for Plaintiffs: Plaintiffs can defer taxation on their settlement amounts until distribution.
-The benefit of deferral can offer substantial financial planning advantages, allowing plaintiffs to potentially lower their tax obligations by receiving funds in years when they may be in a lower tax bracket.
+The benefit of deferral can offer substantial financial planning advantages, allowing plaintiffs to potentially lower their tax obligations by receiving funds in years when they may be in a lower bracket.

 Structured Settlements and Legal Fees: Both structured settlements and structured legal fees are available post-defendant involvement, providing plaintiffs and their attorneys the flexibility to plan for future financial needs.
 Notably, structures, including the attorney fees portion of the claimant proceeds, can circumvent constructive receipt and economic benefit doctrines, taxing plaintiffs and their attorneys only upon receiving each payment.

-Operational and Taxation Aspects of QSFs
+Operational and Taxation Aspects

 Accrual Accounting and Corporate Treatment: QSFs must employ an accrual method of accounting and are treated as corporations for subtitle F of the Internal Revenue Code.
-This corporate treatment simplifies tax reporting and compliance, ensuring that the tax imposed on the QSF’s modified gross income is treated consistently with corporate tax obligations.
+This corporate treatment simplifies tax reporting and compliance, ensuring that the tax imposed on the fund’s modified gross income is treated consistently with corporate tax obligations.

-Flexibility and Longevity of QSFs
+Flexibility and Longevity

 Conclusion